The Gravestone Doji is viewed as a bearish reversal candlestick pattern that mainly occurs at the top of uptrends.

 In the chart above of Altria (MO) stock, the market began the day testing to find where support would enter the market.
 Altria eventually found resistance at the high of the day, and subsequently fell back to the opening's price.

-The Gravestone Doji is an extremely helpful Candlestick reversal pattern to help traders visually see where resistance and supply is likely located.
-After an uptrend, the Gravestone Doji can signal to traders that the uptrend could be over and that long positions should probably be exited.
-But other indicators should be used in conjunction with the Gravestone Doji pattern to determine an actual sell signal.
-A potential trigger could be a break of the upward trendline support.
+The Gravestone Doji is a helpful Candlestick reversal pattern to help traders visually see where resistance and supply is likely located.
+After an uptrend, the Gravestone Doji can signal to traders that the uptrend could be over and that long positions could potentially be exited.
+But other indicators should be used in conjunction with the Gravestone Doji pattern to determine a potential sell signal.
+For example, a potential trigger could be a break of the upward trendline support.

 The reverse of the Gravestone Doji is the bullish Dragonfly Doji (see: Dragonfly Doji).